Flotomate/product_docs/source/problem-management/searching-problems.rst

 Searching Problems
 ******************

-Flotomate gives you two broad ways to search Problems in the :ref:`Problem List View <problem-list-view>`.
+Motadata gives you two broad ways to search Problems in the :ref:`Problem List View <problem-list-view>`.

 -  Using custom and predefined filters.